ggasp/examples/v3/java/README.md

 ## Basic Newsletter Example ##

-The basic newsletter example creates a BatchMailing, uploads a recipients file and finally triggers the import of the recipient data.
-The run date of the batch mailing will be set to 5 mins into the future and will then be sent.
+The basic newsletter example creates a batch mailing, sets the run date to 5 minutes into the future and adds the recipients contained in the file `recipients.csv`.
+After 5 minutes the mailing will be sent.

 The program executed can be found in `src/main/scala/com/emarsys/e3/api/NewsletterExample.java`